 New payroll deduction coming for long-term care insurance trust

 In 2019, the legislature created the state’s Long-Term Services and Support Trust, called Washington Cares, to address a growing need for long term care supports.
-The program is funded by a payroll deduction of $0.58 per $100 starting January 1, 2022 and will provide benefits to workers who have paid in for ten years or for those have paid into the system in 3 of the last 6 years before needing the benefit.
-The state benefits will be paid to qualifying individuals who reside in Washington when they need to rely on that benefit.
+The program is funded by a payroll deduction of $0.58 per $100 starting July 1, 2023 and will provide benefits to workers who have paid in for ten years or for those have paid into the system in 3 of the last 6 years before needing the benefit.
+The state benefits will be paid beginning July 1, 2026 to qualifying individuals who reside in Washington when they need to rely on that benefit.
 There is a lifetime maximum benefit of $36,500 which will increase annually to keep pace with inflation.